titom73/anta-malaga/README.md

 # Arista Network Testing Automation (ANTA) Hackathon

-__WIP__ - Documentation is not accurate anymore!
-Please update it !

 This repository is built to support demo about how to use [Arista Network Testing Automation](https://www.anta.ninja) framework.

 ## Lab environment